top of page

 Foodie • Nature • Cultural

-For the love of rolling vineyards, countryside lunches, and unforgettable French wine.
-Add medieval villages, golden hour tastings, and a laid back crew.
+For the love of Bordeaux wine, long French lunches, and medieval villages.
+Add riverside canoeing, château tastings, and local traditions shared with a laid-back crew.
 That’s our French Wine Country trip.

 Welcome to French Wine Country!